River Walbrook: Walbrook skulls

+The vast numbers of crania found across the Walbrook valley suggest that, in essence, there were probably several different factors at play.
+Some individuals may indeed have experienced a violent end.
+The majority of the crania, however, were likely to have been displaced from their nearby graves by a combination of gravel extraction (to enable a 2nd-century expansion to Londinium which required large amounts of gravel for new roads, yards and thresholds) and occasional flooding by the Walbrook itself.
+Roman gravel-extraction workers, in a similar way to 19th-century construction workers, may have created an unintentional bias in, respectively, reverential crania reburial and crania collection and it is that which has emerged to help to create such an intriguing phenomenon.

 Catchment and course

 The Walbrook had many small tributaries and the course of the various branches are ill-mapped and ill-understood, particularly in the upper reaches above London's Wall.
 Each new excavation in the area brings a refined understanding.

 The routes of the various branches may have changed over time, further complicating the limited understanding of the river’s history.
 These changes in course may have been due to natural changes and human intervention.

 Modern maps of London in the Roman period show the Walbrook as having many tributaries.
 Roman London - a New Map and Guide shows six branches.
 Most of these branches are to the West of the main eastern stream.